srl-ethz/mobilerack-interface/SoftTrunk/README.md

 ## RBDL
 This code uses the [Rigid Body Dynamics Library](https://rbdl.bitbucket.io/index.html) for calculating the dynamics of the rigid bodies of the augmented robot model.
-Download the most recent stable version as zip file, then follow its README to install, but make sure to also compile the URDF reader addon.
+Download the most recent stable version as zip file, we tested with 2.6.0.
+Then follow its README to install, but make sure to also compile the URDF reader addon.
 Run in rbdl's directory:
 ```
 mkdir build
 cd build/